 Most people have heard of general dentistry as a general cleaning, cosmetic dentistry as a way to improve your smile but haven’t heard the term restorative dentistry.
-Most times restorative dentistry is used to maintain your teeth before cosmetic dentistry to help lay the foundation of the smile.
+Most times restorative dentistry is used to maintain your teeth before cosmetic dental treatments to help lay the foundation of the smile.

 What is Restorative Dentistry?

-- Restore the function of the teeth and mouth with dental fillings or bonding treatment.
+- Restore the function of the teeth and mouth with dental fillings or bonding treatments.

-- Restore the appearance of the teeth and mouth with direct or indirect restorations, such as implants, bridges, dentures. inlays, Onlays, crowns, or fillings.
+- Restore the appearance of the teeth and mouth with direct or indirect restorations, such as dental implants, bridges, dentures, implant-supported dentures, inlays, onlays, crowns, or fillings.

 - Prevent future oral health problems.